sarasm93/studio-dancers/README.md

 [Google Fonts](https://fonts.google.com/) was used to import 'Montserrat subrayada' and 'Roboto condensed' fonts and [Font Awesome](https://fontawesome.com/) was used to import icons.

 The [Love Running lessons](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/e6d4cda2bc08458ba94d2092be9bad3a/?child=first) was used to get the structure of the footer with icons and anchor elements with the right attributes in place on my website.
-When this was in place I used divs and grid widths instead of a list in order to align the icons and to make the footer responsive.
+When this was in place I used divs and column widths instead of a list in order to align the icons and to make the footer responsive.

 [Fontpair](https://www.fontpair.co/all) was used to try to find fonts that look good together.